utshomax/postman-docs/src/pages/docs/getting-started/exploring-public-api-network.md

 There are a variety of ways to find APIs, workspaces, teams, and collections:

-* **Spotlight** highlights the latest exciting, useful, and noteworthy contributions to the Public API Network, handpicked by the experts at Postman.
+* **Spotlight** highlights the latest contributions to the Public API Network curated by Postman experts.
 * **Trending APIs** shows most popular APIs in the Public API Network based on views and forks.
 * **Collections**, **Workspaces**, and **Flows** show all public entities of each kind, with featured entities at the top.
 * **Categories** showcases popular API categories in the Public API Network: